Operations and poly-operations in Algebraic Cobordism: Main result

-\begin{proof} The second statement follows from the first one, for which it is sufficient to consider the case of a simple partial derivative $\De{}_{(i)}$, where everything is reduced to mono-transformations.
-Here it follows immediately from the definition (\ref{Gtil}) that
+(3) It is sufficient to consider the case of a partial derivative $\den{m-1}{}_{(i)}$, where everything is reduced to mono-transformations with the help of (4).
+Let $G:A^*\row B^*$ be such a mono-operation, $X$ be a smooth quasi-projective variety of dimension $\leq d$ with divisor $D$ with strict normal crossings on it (with notations as in (\ref{GtilE})).
+Then we need to compare $\wtO{(\den{m-1}{G})}$ and $\den{m-1}{(\wtO{G})}$ as maps